 When will construction start?
 When will it be done?

-The current timeline has construction scheduled to begin on the multi-purpose room in late fall.
-While plans are flexible and subject to a number of changes, the district is hopeful the multi-purpose room structure is complete and ready for Temporary Classroom instruction by the start of or early in the 2020-2021 school year.
+Now that a winning bid has been chosen, construction on phase one of this project is expected to begin in early to mid-November.
+While plans are flexible and subject to a number of changes, the district is hopeful the fieldhouse structure is complete with temporary classrooms ready for students late in the 2020 calendar year.

-Once that area is finished and ready for students, the district can begin construction and renovation on the rest of the high school structure, which is scheduled for summer of 2020.
+Once the fieldhouse is finished and ready for students, the district can begin construction and renovation on the rest of the high school structure.
 The district’s construction team believes that this project will take just over two years to complete, meaning students will return to the NPHS building during the early or middle part of the 2022-2023 school year.

 What will the building look like?

-Due to the nature of this project, the immediate focus of the district's construction team has been on getting the multi-purpose room ready for construction.
+Due to the nature of this project, the immediate focus of the district's construction team has been on the construction of the fieldhouse and surrounding areas.
 Some details of the design of the NPHS building are still being determined.
 We will be sure to share opportunities for you to review the design once it is completed.

 How will the building operate during construction?